tavril/minfo/README.md

 ## What is minfo ?

-`minfo` is a tool which displays informatino about your computer/OS.
+`minfo` is a tool which displays information about your computer/OS.
 It only works on macOS.

 Information is displayed in plain text, with an ASCII art logo.